 Most importantly, communicating with parents about the uncertainties about over-the-counter probiotics with respect to labelling, quality, dose and organism remain central to this discussion.

-- Probiotics are “live microorgnaisms that, when administered in adequate amounts, confer a health benefit on that host.”
+Probiotics are “ive microorgnaisms that confer a health benefit on that host when administered in adequate amounts.

-- There are many vested interests & popular marketing with issues around labelling and quality in this area.
+There are many vested interests around labelling and quality.